-There can be a test that comes, a small test of emunah, and in this test the wind can send us soring to the other end of world.
-The most important work we have to do, is to see how all the events and anything that happens to us, is all for the best.
+There can be a test that comes, a small test of emunah, and in this test, the wind can send us soring to the other end of the world.
+The most important work we have to do is to see how all the events and anything that happens to us, is all for the best.

 It’s important to know that Hashem gave us two vessels to work with.